-Free shipping on purchases of $115 or more, curbside pick-up available
+Free shipping on purchases of $115 or more in Quebec, curbside pick-up available

 ABOUT US